Red Cross registers hundreds of Ukrainian POWs from Mariupol | Law-Order

 In the war-crimes case in Kyiv, Russian Sgt.
 Vadim Shishimarin, a 21-year-old member of a tank unit, pleaded guilty to shooting an unarmed 62-year-old Ukrainian man in the head through a car window in the opening days of the war.
 Ukraine's top prosecutor has said some 40 more war-crimes cases are being readied.

-On the diplomatic front, Finland and Sweden could become members of NATO in a matter of months, though objections from Turkish President Recep Tayyip Erdogan threaten to disrupt things.
-Turkey accuses the two countries of harbouring Kurdish militants and others it considers a threat to its security.
+On the diplomatic front, Finland and Sweden could become members of NATO in a matter of months, though objections from Turkish President Recep Tayyip Erdogan threatened to disrupt things.
+Turkey accuses the two countries of harboring Kurdish militants and others it considers a threat to its security.

 Ibrahim Kalin, a foreign policy adviser and spokesman for Erdogan, said there will be "no progress" on the membership applications unless Turkey's concerns are met.
 Each of NATO's 30 countries has an effective veto over new members.